zzzprojects/Eval-Expression.NET/docs2/pages/faq/faq-license.md

 Renewing your support & upgrade give the following benefits:

 - Major version releases and new product features
-- Fast support by mail
+- Fast support by email
 - Protection against price increases during the maintenance term

 ## Royalty Free

-### Can I install Entity Framework Extensions on Client Machine?
+### Can I install Entity Framework Extensions on client machine?
 Yes, the product is royalty free.

-That mean, you paid for developer seat, but customer using your product doesn't have to pay.
+That mean, you pay for a developer seat, but the customers using your product doesn't have to pay.

-### Is Entity Framework Extensions Royalty Free?
+### Is Entity Framework Extensions royalty free?
 Yes, the product is royalty free.

-This mean, you can develop a project and install it on thousands of clients.

-You paid for developer seat within your company.
+This mean, you can develop a project and install it on thousands of client machines if you paid for a developer seat within your company.

 Some standard royalty free limitations: